Locations:

 What if I never leave this job and pursue my calling?
 What if I’m not meant to accomplish big things?
 What if I die in my cubicle!?
 Will anybody even notice?!?

 As the questions pile up, so do the anxiety and despair.
 A couple days ago, work was work.
-Now, clocking in fills you with existential dread.
+Now, clocking in fills you with existential dread and catastrophic thoughts.
 All because someone else is sick!

 Sometimes, an existential crisis becomes a turning point.
 Maybe it provides the push you need to quit that job and start your small business.
 But it might also resolve itself with time and perspective.
 Maybe you realize that you’re right where you need to be right now — or resolve to move forward once you’ve got a couple more years of experience under your belt.
 Or maybe you just gradually settle back into life as usual and feel content again.
 There’s no one right way to respond to existential angst.